wichofly/meet/README.md

 I should be able to connect to the app without internet So that I can still use my app.

-- Sscenario 1: Show cached data when there’s no internet connection
+- Scenario 1: Show cached data when there’s no internet connection
   - **Given** the did not have internet connection
   - **When** the data is cached
   - **Then** the data will be shown
-- Sscenario 2: Show error when user changes the settings (city, time range)
+- Scenario 2: Show error when user changes the settings (city, time range)
   - **Given** the user opened the settings menu
   - **When** the user changes the settings
   - **Then** an error will be shown